This Chocolate Mocha Cake is the ultimate indulgence. A rich dark chocolate cake with a silky mocha Swiss meringue buttercream.

 - Bake until a cake tester comes out mostly clean.
 A total of 30-35mins.

 - Place egg whites and sugar into the bowl of a stand mixer, whisk until combined.*

-- Place bowl over a hot water bath on the stove and whisk constantly until the mixture is no longer grainy to the touch (approx. 3mins).
+- Place bowl over a pot with 1-2" of simmering water and stir constantly with a whisk until the mixture is hot and no longer grainy to the touch or reads 160F on a candy thermometer (about 3mins).

-- Place bowl on your stand mixer and whisk on med-high until the meringue is stiff and cooled (the bowl is no longer warm to the touch (approx. 5-10mins)).
+- Place bowl on your stand mixer and whisk on med-high until the meringue is stiff and cooled (the bowl is no longer warm to the touch (approx. 5-10mins))

-- Slowly add cubed butter and mix until smooth.
+- Switch to paddle attachment (optional).
+Slowly add cubed butter and mix until smooth.

 - Add vanilla, melted chocolate, and espresso powder.
 Whip until smooth.**

 - Finely chop chocolate and place into a bowl.
 Bring cream just barely to a simmer and pour over chopped chocolate.
 Cover with plastic wrap and let stand 2 mins.
-Stir with a spatula until combined and smooth.
-Allow to cool and thicken slightly before using on cake.
+Stir gently with a spatula until combined and smooth.
+Allow to cool and thicken slightly before using on cake.***

-Place one layer of cake on a cake stand or serving plate.
+- Place one layer of cake on a cake stand or serving plate.
 Top with approximately 2/3 cup of frosting and spread evenly.
 Repeat with remaining layers and apply a thin coat of frosting all over the cake.
 Chill for 20mins.

-Frost and smooth the sides.
+- Frost and smooth the sides.
 Chill for 20mins.

 - Using a small spoon, place dollops of ganache around the top edges of the cooled cake, allowing some to drip down.
 Fill in the top of the cake with more ganache and spread evenly with an offset spatula.